 - Meaning and Importance of Ledger.

 - Format of Ledger.

-- Posting from Journal.
+- Posting from Journal to Ledgers.

-- Postings from Cash Book and other Subsidiary Books.
+- Postings from Cash Book & other Subsidiary Books to Ledgers.

 - Closing and Balancing of Ledger Accounts.

 - Trial Balance Meaning, objectives and Preparation.

-LEDGER
+THE LEDGER

-Meaning : After recording the business transactions in the Journal or special purpose Subsidiary Books, the next step is to transfer the entries to the respective accounts in the Ledger.
+After recording the business transactions in the Journal or special purpose.
+Subsidiary Books, the next step is to transfer the entries to the respective accounts in the Ledger.

 Ledger is a book where all the transactions related to a particular account are collected at one place.